 Whether you’re a retail manager or a high-rise window washer, it’s important to have income protection like disability insurance.
 Anyone can experience a serious accident or illness at any time.

 Disability insurance is a type of insurance you hope you don’t need to use.
 It protects against some of the what-ifs in life.
 You can’t buy disability insurance after you become disabled.
-You need to plan ahead.
+Be sure to plan ahead.

 Visit our blog for more expert advice about disability insurance and life insurance.